 To force the situation, the city of Hòa Bình was targeted.
 It sat on key road and river transportation routes through Indochina and had been taken and used as a major logistics and communication hub by the Việt Minh.
 By disrupting their supply lines, the French would force the Việt Minh into open battle at the place of their choosing.

-Of course, the French would also create logistical problems of their own.
+Of course, the French would also create logistical problems for themselves.
 To keep Hòa Bình in supply, the French were forced to upgrade and garrison the road leading to the city.
 Supply via the Da (Black) River was also used.
 Although a considerably longer route, it was easier to secure.
 Outposts were created along the river to protect those convoys.

 In December of 1951, General Giáp began attacking these outposts in an attempt to overwhelm the French.
 One such battle, at Tu Vu, is included in the Steel Panthers scenario list.
-The garrison of a river outpost came under the assault of a numerically-superior Việt Minh force.
+In that battle, the garrison of a river outpost came under the assault of a numerically-superior Việt Minh force.

 The Việt Minh attack came at night, to nullify the French control of the air.
-At 9:30 PM, the French positions came under enemy mortar fire and shortly after 10PM the waves of infantry assaults began through the French wire and minefields.
+Starting around 9:30 PM, the French positions came under enemy mortar fire and shortly after 10PM the waves of infantry assaults began through the French wire and minefields.

 The outpost straddled a tributary to the Black River, meaning the two positions needed to be defended separately.
 The defenders consisted to two companies of Moroccan infantry.
 The northern wing also had a platoon of tanks.